-The following table sets forth certain information regarding the beneficial ownership of the Company's Common Stock, its only class of outstanding voting securities as of [], 2025, by (i) each person who is known to the Company to own beneficially more than 5% of the outstanding common Stock with the address of each such person, (ii) each of the Company's present directors and officers, and (iii) all officers and directors as a group:
+The following table sets forth certain information regarding the beneficial ownership of the Company's Common Stock, its only class of outstanding voting securities as of April 30, 2025, by (i) each person who is known to the Company to own beneficially more than 5% of the outstanding common Stock with the address of each such person, (ii) each of the Company's present directors and officers, and (iii) all officers and directors as a group:

 Number of Shares

 Name of Beneficial Owner (1) Beneficially Owned (2) Percentage

-Najeeb Ghauri (3)(a) 903,363 7.14%
+Najeeb Ghauri (3)(a) 903,363 7.71%

-Naeem Ghauri (3)(a) 472,869 3.74%
+Naeem Ghauri (3)(a) 472,869 4.04%

-Mark Caton (3) 154,074 1.22%
+Mark Caton (3) 154,074 1.32%

-Kausar Kazmi (3) 63,937
+Syed Kausar Kazmi (3) 63,937

 Michael Francis (3) 14,925

 Patti McGlasson (3) 81,050

 Roger Almond (3) 20,736

 Malea Farsai (3) 39,811

-The Vanguard Group (5) 649,497 5.14%
+The Vanguard Group (5) 649,497 5.55%

+Todd M Felte (6) 602,934 5.15%

-All officers and directors as a group (eight person is) 1,750,765 12.10%
+All officers and directors as a group (eight person ns) 1,750,765 14.95%

-Less than one percent
+^{} Less than one percent

-(1) Except as otherwise indicated, the Company believes that the beneficial owners of the common stock listed below, based on information furnished by such owners, have sole investment and voting power with respect to such shares, subject to community property laws where applicable.
-Beneficial ownership is determined in accordance with the rules of the Securities and Exchange Commission and generally includes voting or investment power with respect to securities.

-(2) Beneficial ownership is determined in accordance with the rules of the Commission and generally includes voting or investment power with respect to securities.
-Shares of common stock relating to share grants that will vest or options currently exercisable or exercisable within 60 days of [], 2025, are deemed outstanding for computing the percentage of the person holding such securities but are not deemed outstanding for computing the percentage of any other person.
-Except as indicated by footnote, and subject to community property laws where applicable, the persons named in the table above have sole voting and investment power with respect to all shares shown as beneficially owned by them.

-(3) Address c/o NetSol Technologies, Inc. at 16000 Ventura Blvd., Suite 770, Encino, CA 91436.

-(4) Shares issued and outstanding as of [], 2025 were

-(5) 5% or greater shareholder based on Schedule 13G/A filing on February 13, 2024.
+- (1) Except as otherwise indicated, the Company believes that the beneficial owners of the common stock listed below, based on information furnished by such owners, have sole investment and voting power with respect to such shares, subject to community property laws where applicable.
+Beneficial ownership is determined in accordance with the rules of the Securities and Exchange Commission and generally includes voting or investment power with respect to securities. - (2) Beneficial ownership is determined in accordance with the rules of the Commission and generally includes voting or investment power with respect to securities.
+Shares of common stock relating to share grants that will vest or options currently exercisable or exercisable within 60 days of April 30, 2025, are deemed outstanding for computing the percentage of the person holding such securities but are not deemed outstanding for computing the percentage of any other person.
+Except as indicated by footnote, and subject to community property laws where applicable, the persons named in the table above have sole voting and investment power with respect to all shares shown as beneficially owned by them. - (3) Address c/o NetSol Technologies, Inc. at 16000 Ventura Blvd., Suite 770, Encino, CA 91436. - (4) Shares issued and outstanding as of April 30, 2025 were 11,709,543. - (5) 5% or greater shareholder based on Schedule 13G/A filing on February 13, 2024. - (6) 5% of greater shareholder based on Schedule 13G/A filing on January 21, 2025.